zaxymelkt/kny/content/Systems - Universal/Combat/Injuries.md

 ### Severe Poison
 Severe poisonings involve exposure to substances that cause severe systemic effects, potentially leading to organ failure, coma, and death if not treated promptly.
 Symptoms can include severe respiratory distress, cardiac arrest, neurological abnormalities, and gastrointestinal bleeding.
 Results in [[Status Effects#Dazed|Dazed]] 3, [[Status Effects#Internal Bleed|Internal Bleed]] 3, and [[Status Effects#Paralysed|Paralysed]] 2.
 ### Persistent Cognitive Deficit
 Persistent cognitive deficit refers to a long-term decline in cognitive abilities that significantly impacts daily functioning and quality of life.
 This condition may be due to neurological disorders, brain injury, or other causes.
+Results in [[Status Effects#Paralysed|Paralysed]] 4.

 ---
 ## Level 5 Injuries